Arham1243/Arham1243/README.md

 ### Hi there 👋
 Welcome to my GitHub!

 My Name is Muhammad Arham Khan.
-I am a passionate web developer with expertise in both front-end and full-stack development.
-With 2 years of hands-on experience, I enjoy creating innovative and efficient web applications that enhance user experiences.
+I am a passionate web developer with expertise in both front-end and back-end development.
+With years of hands-on experience, I enjoy creating innovative and efficient web applications that enhance user experiences.

 ### My Skills 🔧:
-HTML, CSS, JavaScript, React.js, PHP, Laravel, Python, Machine Learning, AJAX, Bootstrap, jQuery, MySQL, Data Science
+PHP, Laravel, MySQL, Python, HTML, CSS, JavaScript, Vue.js

 I am constantly learning and exploring new technologies to improve my skill set.
 Feel free to check out my projects and connect with me!